joematthews/extreme-angular/README.md

-# Extreme Angular 21: A Stricter Starter Template
+# Extreme Angular: A Stricter Starter Template

 ![Meme showing Iron Man wearing the Nano Gauntlet before saving Earth.
 The caption reads, 'WHEN YOU FINALLY GET ALL THE DEV TOOLS TO WORK TOGETHER'](https://github.com/user-attachments/assets/b7e3a75f-a082-465b-a9cd-7557732b0589)

-Extreme Angular is a pre-configured Angular starter template with strict development tools that enforce best practices, ensure consistent code quality, and promote accessibility.
-It remains fully compatible with the [official Angular documentation](https://angular.dev/overview).
+Extreme Angular adds strict development tooling to a standard Angular project.
+Use it as a starter template or as a reference for configuring these tools in an existing project.

 The underlying Angular project was generated with: